Overview

 Our Design System has 2 styles of breadcrumbs one for desktop resolutions and one for mobile and tablet resolutions.

-Desktop and table
+Desktop and tablet

 For resolutions over 992.